 - Our OCD Treatment Program in Atlanta, GA

 - Panic Disorder Treatment Program in Atlanta, Georgia

 What Is Dual Diagnosis?

-A dual diagnosis disorder describes when a person struggles with two or more conditions at the same time.
-They are often referred to as co-occurring or co-morbid.
-It is very common that a person struggling with substance abuse will also struggle with some form of mental illness.
+A dual-diagnosis disorder describes when a person struggles with two or more conditions simultaneously.
+They are often referred to as co-occurring or comorbid.
+Commonly, a person struggling with substance abuse will also struggle with mental illness.
 One or the other may occur first, but the two often worsen each other unless treated.